debruijn/intervalues_rust/README.md

 explore speeding up this algorithm, this Rust implementation has been started.
 For now, the main goal is on coming to a stable implementation for that core implementation, but reimplementing some of the convenience wrappers is open to discussion.
 Feel free to let me know if that would interest you!

+## License
+Licensed under either of Apache License, Version 2.0 or MIT license at your option.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this crate by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.